HyperDbg/HyperDbg/README.md

 ## Contributing
 Contributing in HyperDbg is super appreciated.

-If you want to create a pull request please read [coding-style](https://docs.hyperdbg.com/style-guide/coding-style) and [doxygen-style](https://docs.hyperdbg.com/style-guide/doxygen-style) and in the case you want a new feature, or report a bug, please explain it in [issues](https://GitHub.com/SinaKarvandi/HyperDbg/issues/).
+If you want to create a pull request or contribute in HyperDbg please read [Contribution Guide](https://github.com/SinaKarvandi/HyperDbg/blob/master/CONTRIBUTING.md).

 ## License
 HyperDbg is under GPLv3 LICENSE.